chingkamhing/my-api-lambda/README.md

-# my-callback-lambda
+# my-api-lambda

-This is a proof-of-concept callback lambda function which expected to be called from an API gateway endpoint.
+This is a proof-of-concept API lambda function which expected to be called from an API gateway endpoint.

+The data flow is:
+* RESTful json data > AWS API Gateway > AWS API Gateway mapping > customEvent > lambda handler

 ## Deploy Environment Variables